 There are multiple Audience Network alternatives outside of the Facebook hemisphere that are very similar to Facebook’s audience network if you’ve found Audience Network was working for you.
-Here are a couple:
+Here is a couple:

-- Microsoft Audience Network: The Microsoft Audience Network is a native advertising solution similar to the Facebook Audience Network, powered by Microsoft audience intelligence and artificial intelligence.
-Advertisers can either manage their native advertising spend with their search campaigns – or manager their native advertising campaigns separately from their search campaigns.
-The Microsoft Audience Network reaches target audiences across Microsoft properties like MSN, Microsoft Outlook and Microsoft Edge.
+The Microsoft Audience Network is a native advertising solution similar to the Facebook Audience Network, powered by Microsoft audience intelligence and artificial intelligence.
+Advertisers can either manage their native advertising spend with their search campaigns – or manage their native advertising campaigns separately from their search campaigns.
+The Microsoft Audience Network reaches target audiences across Microsoft properties like MSN, Microsoft Outlook, and Microsoft Edge.

 The Path Forward